 - COVID-19 Update

-With the number of new cases rising in specific regions across the province, the Ontario Government has recently announced new lockdown restrictions in Toronto & Peel Region.
+With the number of new cases rising in regions across the province, the Ontario Government has recently announced new province wide lockdown restrictions.

-While these restrictions do involve the closure of many non-essential businesses, as healthcare facilities, our clinics remain unaffected by these restrictions and remain open for in-person care.
+While these restrictions do involve the closure of all non-essential businesses, as healthcare facilities, our clinics remain unaffected by these restrictions and remain open for in-person care.